 The surgery for macrotia– (ear reduction surgery) –involves excisional techniques.
 The ear reduction surgery may be accomplished by performing a crescent shaped resection of the skin and cartilage of the scapha followed by a full thickness excision through the helix.
 The following example shows a 5’2” female patient with large ears caused by a large scaphoid fossa.

-The picture shows the left ear with markings placed by Dr. David Bray, Jr. prior to macrotia surgical treatment
+The picture shows the left ear with markings placed by Dr. David Bray, Jr. prior to macrotia ear surgery.

 The following picture shows the intraoperative view after removal of excess skin and cartilage.

-The following picture shows ear size after macrotia repair.
+The following picture shows ear size after macrotia surgery.
 The ear was reduced from a length of 67mm to a length of 60mm.

 Other techniques may be used depending on the deformity.
-For example, a wedge resection of the lobule will reduce the size of the earlobe.
+For example, the concha cymba and concha cavum may need reduction.
+This involves reducing the cartilage in the bowl shaped area close to the ear canal.
+Excess cartilage in this area may cause the ear to be too wide and too long.
+In addition, the earlobe may be large.
+Multiple techniques may be used to reduce the size of the earlobe including a wedge resection of the lobule.
 Dr. Bray, Jr. will discuss the different surgical options with you to help you make the best decision for ear reduction surgery.